AshlyRuiz/Project2/README.md

 The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
+- [X ] Unique UI changes, such as background, font/color changes, etc.
 - [ ] User implements a collection view
 - [ ] User implemenets tab bar controller with at least two screens
 - [ ] Your app should work for any screen size and orientation using AutoLayout constraints